input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

 [^thresholdSignaturesMultisignaturesAndBlindSignaturesBasedOnTheGDHGroupSignatureScheme]: Boldyreva, Alexandra.
 "Threshold Signatures, Multisignatures and Blind Signatures Based on the Gap-Diffie-Hellman-Group Signature Scheme." *Public Key Cryptography - PKC 2003*, Springer Berlin Heidelberg, 2003, pp. 31-46, https://doi.org/10.1007/3-540-36288-6_3.

-To summarize some useful functionality, we will state some facts.

-- A public key in the `GDH` group is an element of the GDH group, and a signature in the `GDH` group is also an element of the GDH group.

-- `ddhVerify pubKey msgDigest sig` returns true iff `pubKey` and `sig` show that `pubKey` has signed `msgDigest`.
+Now, we will recall some simple facts about the GDH group (without proof).

 - Given public keys `key1`, ... `keyN` of the GDH group, we can create an *aggregate public key* by simply multiplying each of the keys together i.e.,